wp-plugins/no-longer-in-directory/readme.txt

 == Changelog ==

+= 1.0.27 =

+* Refreshed removed plugin list with data from May 8, 2014

 = 1.0.26 =

 * Now also lists plugins that have not been updated in the WordPress.org Plugin Directory in over two years.